 Goals, Objectives and Actions

-Goal A Protect the town’s fiscal health by guiding the location, form and pace of development to make best use of existing facilities and services.
+Goal A Protect the town’s fiscal health by guiding the location, form and pace of development to make best use of existing facilities and services, while simultaneously retaining the rural nature of Norwich which attracts visitors and residents alike.

 Objective A.1 Limit the rate of residential and commercial development to not exceed the capacity of existing and planned municipal infrastructure, facilities, and services.